Click on the dropdown button to translate.

 Galatians 3:21 “For if there had been a law given which could have given life, truly righteousness would have been by the law.”

-No one - not before the Cross or since - has, or ever will, be saved, by chanting a certain number of prayers or words, by going to church every week, by confessing to a priest, by keeping every one of the Ten Commandments, by offering sacrifices or keeping the Ceremonial Feasts, by donating large sums of money to the church or charities, or by any other formula.
+No one - not before the Cross, or since - has ever, or will ever be, “saved” by chanting a certain number of prayers, by going to church every week, by confessing to a priest, by keeping every one of the Ten Commandments, by offering sacrifices, by keeping the Ceremonial Feasts, by donating large sums of money, or by any other formula.

 Isaiah 64:5 “All of us are like someone unclean, all our righteous deeds like menstrual rags [the most filthy thing he could think of]; we wither, all of us, like leaves; and our misdeeds blow us away like the wind.”
 (CJB)